theohbrothers/PSModulePublisher/README.md

 git commit -am 'Add submodule PSModulePublisher vx.x.x'
 ```

-#### Module file
+## Configuration

+### Script module file

-Ensure the main project contains the module file at the location `src/MyPowershellModule/MyPowershellModule.psm1`.
+Ensure the main project contains the script module file at the location `src/MyPowershellModule/MyPowershellModule.psm1`.

-#### Module manifest definition file
+### Module manifest definition file

-The project sources from a definition file to generate a manifest used for publishing the module.
+The project sources from a definition file to generate the module manifest file (`.psd1`) used for publishing the module.
 Ensure that the file exists in your main project at the location `build/definitions/modulemanifest.ps1` and that it contains the right properties and values relevant to your PowerShell module.
-Remember to update the definition prior to publishing your module.
+Remember to update the definition file prior to publishing your module.

 The definition template can be found [here](docs/samples/build/definitions/modulemanifest.ps1).

-#### CI remote templates
+### CI remote templates

+**Note:** This section only applies if using the project as a [submodule](#submodule).

 Decide on which CI provider to use in your main project based on those supported by this project.
 Then setup the CI file(s) for your main project, referencing relevant [CI remote template(s)](templates) of this project from your main project's CI file(s).

 Sample CI files can be found [here](docs/samples/ci).

-#### Test files (Optional)
+### Test files (Optional)

 The project optionally runs an entrypoint script for tests at the location `test/test.ps1`.
 You can add the module's main tests steps in this file for tests to be run.

 Sample test files can be found [here](docs/samples/test).

 ### CI settings

-Configure the following CI settings for your main project if `PSModulePublisher` is to be used in a CI environment, whether it be as an PowerShell module or a submodule.

 #### Secrets